elastisys/terms/terms-of-service.md

 <!--
 Mini style guide:
 - Put one sentence per line.
 It makes diff-ing Markdown easier and does not affect the output.
 - Show the URL in the text too.
 It makes the URL visible if the ToS is ever delivered on paper.
-E.g., [https://example.com](https://example.com).
+E.g., <https://example.com>.
+- Make sure that URLs are not legally incorporated into the ToS.
+Use sentences like:
+  - "..., which Elastisys will make available at ... ."
+  - "Information on ... can be found at ... ."
 - To avoid confusion, we try to only capitalize words which are defined within the ToS itself.
 For example, we capitalize "Sub-processor" and "Customer", but not "cluster" and "infrastructure provider".
 Currently, we don't define "cluster" and "infrastructure" in the ToS, since their exact definition is not critical to a commercial agreement.
 -->